ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 ## Architecture

-Alpaca Cup is a state of the art web application build by professional web developers each with over 20 years' combined experience.
+Alpaca Cup is a state of the art web application build by professional web developers with over 20 years' combined experience.
 For an in depth look into the technology behind Alpaca Cup [see this article](/blogs/alpaca-cup-architecture/).

+## Development Team

+- [Simon](https://www.linkedin.com/in/simonverhoeven067/): system design, architecture, backend, frontend
+- [Lorenzo](https://www.linkedin.com/in/lorenzoong/): frontend, ui/styling wizard

 ## Impact

-> 23 Live competitions completed
+> 23 live competitions completed

 > Average 1000 active users per event